VHS Revival brings you its monthly retro box office and rental rundown

 That’s not to say Fright Night doesn’t offer some genuine scares.
 Brewster’s situation worsens when Dandridge catches on to his mischievous meddling and receives a domestic invite from his immediately smitten single mother, giving Dandridge free reign on the Brewster household and making Charlie and his friends fair game — particularly sweetheart Amy Peterson (Amanda Bearse), who just happens to hold a rather striking resemblance to Dandridge’s long-lost love.

-Released in Europe on August 1 was Dario Argento’s cavalier giallo Phenomena.
+Italian horror maestro Dario Argento would return to theatres on August 1 with cavalier fantasy giallo/slasher Phenomena.
 Later released in the United States under the title Creepers, the movie was widely criticised for its scattergun plotting, meandering pace and the kind of second-rate acting that critic Kim Newman described as, “astonishingly awful”.
-The Guardian would also criticise the director himself, describing the movie as “Argento at his most throwaway”.
+The Guardian would go as far as to criticise the innovative director himself, describing the movie as “Argento at his most throwaway”.
+Ironically, Argento cites Phenomena as a personal favourite from his long and distinguished catalogue of works.

-Be that as it may, I love this movie.
-Is it harebrained on occasion?
-Absolutely.
-Does it lose the plot both literally and figuratively?
-Quite frequently.
-But as a mad spectacle of grisly deaths, elegant lighting and switchblade-wielding chimpanzees, it is a rather beautiful experience that wows on a purely aesthetic level.
-It also gives us one heck of a juxtaposing soundtrack, the director’s decision to ditch Goblin convention for a more US-friendly OST that features the likes of Iron Maiden an inspired creative and commercial decision, though Goblin do treat us to a suitably erratic theme that bounces off the walls like Beelzebub’s spawn pepped-up on glucose.
-It’s no wonder Argento cites the film as one of his personal favourites.
+The film also gives us one hell of a juxtaposing soundtrack, the director’s decision to ditch Goblin convention for a more US-friendly OST that features the likes of Iron Maiden an inspired creative and commercial decision, though Goblin do treat us to a suitably erratic theme that bounces off the walls like Beelzebub’s spawn pepped-up on glucose.

-Phenomena, inspired by the fact that insects are sometimes used in murder cases, is typically potty.
-Jennifer Connelly plays Jennifer Corvino, a young girl with a rather special affinity with insects whose powers are used to unravel a series of unexplained murders in and around a Swiss boarding school.
-Her telepathic powers soon grab the attention of wheelchair-bound forensic entomologist John McGregor (Donald Pleasence), leading her on a path of macabre splendour that becomes progressively erratic and as a result increasingly beguiling.
+Phenomena, inspired by the fact that insects are sometimes used to establish a murder victim’s time of death, is typically potty.
+Jennifer Connelly plays Jennifer Corvino, a young girl with a rather special affinity with the insect world whose powers are used to unravel a series of unexplained murders in and around a Swiss boarding school.
+Her telepathic abilities soon grab the attention of wheelchair-bound forensic entomologist John McGregor (Donald Pleasence), leading her on a path of macabre splendour that becomes progressively erratic and as a result increasingly beguiling.

-John Hughes would also return to theatres during the first week of August with racy teen comedy Weird Science, a movie that acts as the perfect platform for Hughes go-to brat pack extraordinaire Anthony Michael Hall.
-Once again tapping into the hormonal frustrations of middle-class teens relegated to the doldrums of geekery, the movie would parody Mary Shelley’s Frankenstein by having our two boys create a flesh goddess on sidekick Wyatt’s home computer, which were promoted as having limitless powers back when such technology was a complete mystery to the majority of moviegoers.
+Tapping into the hormonal frustrations of middle-class teens relegated to the doldrums of high school geekery, the film would parody Mary Shelley’s Frankenstein by having our two male leads create a flesh goddess on sidekick Wyatt’s home computer, which were promoted as having limitless powers back when such technology was a complete mystery to the majority of moviegoers.

 Weird Science would also introduce a generation of horny teens to the aesthetic majesty that was supermodel Kelly Le Brock, her surprisingly inspired turn as the anarchic, strong-willed Lisa going against the chauvinistic grain.
 Though created as a veritable sex toy for our women-repellent duo, Lisa’s ultimate goal is to have Gary and Wyatt impress their peers based on who they are not what they can give them.
 This sees them winning the hearts of Deb and Hilly, two teenage sweethearts under the thumb of high school convention and self-serving Alpha Males Ian and Max, played with glorious arrogance by familiar ’80s faces Robert Downey Jr. and Robert Rusler.

-By the mid-1980s, College campus high-jinks flicks were ten to a penny, and it’s easy to see why.
-First of all, they were relatively cheap to make and almost guaranteed to turn a profit, which is music to the ears of any producer looking to churn out a quick and easy hit.
+By the mid-1980s, College campus high-jinks flicks had long-surpassed oversaturation, and it’s easy to see why.
+First of all, they were relatively cheap to make and almost guaranteed a profit, which is music to the ears of any producer looking to churn out a quick and easy hit.
 Second, the material doesn’t have to be refined.
 When all your target audience desires is a little toilet humour and nudity there’s no need to push the boat out.
-It’s a bonus if you happen to create a star à la Tom Hanks in Bachelor Party, but if the movie’s pants, so be it.
+It’s a bonus if you happen to create a star, à la Tom Hanks in Bachelor Party, but if the movie turns out to be pants, then so be it.

 Such a tale allows for the kind of conflict and character development rarely glimpsed in such a low-brow sub-genre, though some were unconvinced.
 The Washington Post’s Rita Kempley was distinctly unimpressed, explaining that “badly written” scenes “fail to fulfil their screwball potential”.
 Roger Ebert would instead praise the movie for its ability to persuade audiences that “the American campus contains life as we know it”, and by that point many were in need of convincing.